 The Unitary Patent (UP) and Unified Patent Court (UPC) are in the last stages of preparation.
 The groundwork leading to kick-off is well under way, with the UPC Administrative Committee expected to finalise the appointment of UPC judges before the summer break.
-Both the UP and UPC are now expected to go live in January 2023.
+Both the UP and UPC are now expected to go live early in 2023.

 As from the starting date of the UPC, European patents, pending applications and related supplementary protection certificates will fall within the exclusive jurisdiction of the new court, for actions concerning both validity and enforcement – unless the right holder files a request to opt out of the UPC’s jurisdiction.

 Starting from a 3-month period before the UPC goes live (therefore foreseeably in fall 2022) it will be possible to file an application to refuse its exclusive jurisdiction in favour of that of national courts – in order to avoid, for instance, the risk of a possible centralised revocation of a patent validated in UPC member states.

 Although the decision on whether or not to opt out of the UPC’s jurisdiction is the most urgent in connection with the new UPC-UP system coming into operation, it is by no means the only important one.

 We have therefore listed below five points that you should consider now if you own a European patent or a European patent application – the fifth one is of interest even if you don’t own any European Patents, but your competitors do.